dirigible-io/dirigible-io.github.io/samples/complex_shell_command.md

 > Note: The working folder is set to the registry/public space under the file-based Repository.

+You can execute an arbitrary command e.g. even Node, Python, Julia, etc., by using the dirigible projects' content published and available under the registry space.
+For this case the given framework has to be setup in advance and the entry point executable to be added to the PATH environment variable.
+The standard output is redirected to the service response.

 ---

 For more information, see the *[API](../api/)* documentation.